How to assess an infant's rectal temperature

-We know that H1N1 can be more serious in pediatric patients.
-The sudden onset of symptoms — fever, chills, body aches, cough, sore throat, and congestion — may trigger an ambulance call.
-If you are not a parent or have not worked in an urgent care setting, you may not be familiar with and comfortable taking a rectal temperature, which will give you the most accurate core body temperature assessment.
+If you are not a parent or have not worked in an urgent care setting, you may not be familiar with and comfortable taking an infant's rectal temperature, which will give you the most accurate core body temperature assessment.

 Follow these tips to assess rectal temperature in an infant.